Mte90/SyntaxAutoFix/readme.md

 ```
 manageterms.py -wrong="wdiget" -right="widget" -lang=en
 ```

+You can use also an ui for that: `manageterms-gui.py`

 ## Adding New Terms using CSV File
 Directly upload new terms using a CSV file with row format: